ArmintasP/Bioinf/Lab2/doc.md

 ### The Origin of Palm Civet viruses

-The origin of Palm Civet viruses remain unknown as it was not included after applying various filtering criteria.
+The origin of Palm Civet viruses remains unknown as viruses were not included after applying various filtering criteria.